czendee/testgolangrpc2/README.md

 # execute the protoc to generate the pb.go, gb.go for the server and the client

 protoc -I ./proto  -I .   --go_out ./proto --go_opt paths=source_relative    --go-grpc_out ./genproto/goclient --go-grpc_opt paths=source_relative   --grpc-gateway_out ./genproto/goserver  --grpc-gateway_opt paths=source_relative proto/*.proto

+after creating it we need to do a

+git add .

+git commit -m "adding the goclient and goserver pths

+git push